 - Gran Casino Costa Meloneras: In nearby Las Palmas, Snowbirds can enjoy some thrilling casino experience at the Gran Casino Costa Meloneras.

-Activities in Maspalomas, Gran Canaria in the winter
+Activities in Maspalomas, Gran Canaria in the fall, winter, or spring

 - Golfing: there are multiple golf courses scattered around Maspalomas.
 Snowbirds can indulge themselves in some mini-golfing, or play at the popular Maspalomas Golf Course.